 We partner closely with the Crohn’s and Colitis Foundation of America (CCFA).
-Seattle Children’s Dr. Wahbeh and nurse Teresa Wachs are the medical directors of the CCFA’s Camp Oasis in Washington, where more than 90 kids with IBD gather for a week each year.
+Seattle Children’s Dr. Ghassan Wahbeh and nurse Teresa Wachs are the medical directors of the CCFA’s Camp Oasis in Washington, where more than 90 kids with IBD gather for a week each year.

 IBD Video Series